ayush7078/Social-Media-App-backend/README.md

-## Backend Project with Real-Time Chat and Social Media Features
+## Backend Project with Social Media Features and Real-Time Chat and Notification
 This backend project provides a robust foundation for  user authentication, post creation, commenting features and real-time chat and Notification.
 The project is built using Node.js, Express.js, MongoDB, and Socket.IO.

 # Features